gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 ## 2. Set up the machine user

-The next step is to configure the Machine User Personal Access Token(s)
+The next step is to configure the Machine User Personal Access Token(s) (PAT)

 If you are using GitHub to host your `infrastructure-live` repository, you will only need the one personal access token as the permissions will allow access to both your `infrastructure-live` repo and